Dre Campbell Farm

 These microscopic organisms can help you take care of those pesky pests once and for all.
 They will parasitize wireworms and other pests living in the soil.

-Following packaging instructions, use a watering can to apply them to your garden.
-Moreover, these tiny, natural predators are safe for humans and pets.
+Following the packaging instructions, apply them to your garden using a watering can.
+These tiny, natural predators are safe for humans and pets.

 7. Flour Bait

-If you suspect that wireworms have taken up residence in your garden, an easy way to control them is with flour bait.
+If you suspect wireworms have taken up residence in your garden, flour bait is an easy way to control them.

-Simply mix some flour with honey to form small balls, and then bury the balls in areas where you’ve seen wireworms.
+Mix flour with honey to form small balls and bury them in areas where you’ve seen wireworms.

 The pests will be attracted to the bait.
 Check it every 4 to 5 days and see how many wireworms are there.